 6. The post that did not get the attention it deserved: Easy.
 This one.
 This was hands down one of my favorite things to make.
 You should go snuggle with it, now.
 If Handsome had to answer, he would say this little number.
 And then he would tell me I never make anything he likes over again.
 PS.
 This one could use a little love too, because it was slammin’.
 No lie.

-7. The post that I’m most proud of: Probably somewhere in between here and here I realized I wasn’t picking recipes for the blog that I thought would get hits.
-I was picking recipes that I wanted to challenge myself.
-I’m proud of almost all of my posts so this is a hard pick.
+7. The post that I’m most proud of: Probably somewhere in between here and here, I realized I wasn’t picking recipes for the blog that I thought would get hits.
+I was picking recipes that I wanted to challenge myself with.
+I’m proud of almost all of my posts, so this is a hard pick.

 - 15 wooden skewers

 - 1 container marinated mozzarella bites, 8 to 10 ounces

 Slice cherry tomatoes in half.

 Fold a basil leaf over the tomatoes and skewer.
 Follow with a mozzarella ball and repeat until skewer is 1/2 to 3/4 full.

 Lay on a platter and drizzle with a little of the leftover liquid from the marinated mozzarella.

 These can be made with large toothpicks and only one tomato, basil and mozzarella on each for a smaller appetizer.

 I really think this 7 links thing is a way to show off some posts.
 So instead of linking to 5 other bloggers like I am supposed to, I am inviting you to share your 7 picks on my facebook page.
 I want to see what favorites you are proud of.